 Techniques for skimming

-• Pre-reading: Review the book's table of contents, index, and introduction.
+Pre-reading: Review the book's page numbers, table of contents, index, and introduction.
 This method helps you understand the structure and main topics the author intends to explore, setting the stage for a more informed skimming process.

 Tools like the Headway app can save you time by providing precise and concise book summaries, allowing you to quickly grasp the main points without reading the entire book.

 To further enhance your brain's productivity, we recommend Jim Kwik's 'Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life.'
-You can find a brief review of this book in English on Headway.
+You can find a brief review of this book in English on the Headway app.

-To improve your study skills, read our blog post, Three Best Study Skills Books, where you'll find reviews of key books we recommend to enhance your learning techniques.
+To improve your study skills, read our blog post, Three Best Study Skills Books, where you'll find reviews of key books we recommend to enhance your learning skills and techniques.

 In contrast to inspectional reading, which provides a quick overview, analytical reading digs deep into the text.
 It emphasizes careful analysis and full comprehension.
 This approach turns reading into a detailed examination of the content.